ckuijjer/expatcinema.com/README.md

 # Expat Cinema

+Cloud and SPA deploy should be handled by GitHub Actions

-- `cd cloud; serverless deploy` to deploy the lambda functions -- now handled by GitHub Actions
+- `cd cloud; yarn deploy` to deploy the lambda functions -- now handled by GitHub Actions
-- `cd cloud; serverless invoke -f scrapers` to manually run the scrapers
+- `cd cloud; yarn start` to manually run the scrapers
+- `cd spa; yarn deploy` to deploy the SPA to GitHub Pages

 ## Scratchpad